axyl-casc/AirplaneGraphProject/Javascript/README.md

 # TEEMO Cargo - JavaScript Version

-This is the JavaScript implementation of the TEEMO Cargo optimization system, providing efficient route planning and package distribution.
+This is the JavaScript implementation of the **TEMOO Cargo** shipping service simulator.

 ## External Libraries

-- **Jest** - Testing framework for unit Testing
+- **Jest** - Testing framework for Unit Testing

 ## Prerequisites